11 Reasons Why Religion is Bad for People

-Across the world there are many religions and most people follow one.
-The biggest belief systems are Christianity, Islam, and Hinduism.
-Smaller religions include Buddhism, Sikhism, Taoism, Judaism, and others.
+Across the globe there are many religions and most people follow one of them.
+The biggest belief systems, in terms of followers, are Christianity, Islam, and Hinduism.
+Smaller religions include Buddhism, Sikhism, Taoism, Judaism, plus many more.

 Religious people often argue that their belief system supplies their life with meaning, moral guidance, a social structure, as well as a sense of comfort in a harsh and challenging world.

 There are arguments not to have a religion, however, and I list eleven of the main reasons used by non-religious people to justify non-belief.